-The ILS will require a new flight path extending north for about 18 kilometres (approximately 10 nautical miles) in a straight line from the airport (see map 1).
-This will give aircraft sufficient distance to 'line up' to the runway and 'lock in' with the ILS to receive guidance to the runway.
+The ILS will require a new flight path extending north for about 18 kilometres

+(approximately 10 nautical miles) in a straight line from the airport (see Map 1).
+This will give aircraft sufficient distance to position in line with the runway, and established on the ILS to receive guidance to the runway.